Come Join us in our Canning Group on Facebook

 Veggies: For broccoli and other veggies listed below the heat from pressure canning will destroy the flavor and render them mushy for the amount of time that it will take to be safe in processing.
 Broccoli, Brussels sprouts (pickled ok), cabbage (pickled, Sauerkraut and slaw ok), cauliflower (pickle ok), eggplant (pickled ok), summer squash if not included in a recipe with other veggies (pickled ok), olives (pickled ok), lettuce, artichokes.
 Any "mashed" vegetable like mash potatoes, butternut squash or pumpkin will have density issues.

-Food recipes: pumpkin butter, pudding, cream soups or cream veggies, refried beans, peanut butter, Pesto, chocolate made from milk solids, quick breads.
+No Food recipes: pumpkin butter, pudding, cream soups or cream veggies, refried beans, peanut butter, Pesto, chocolate made from milk solids, quick breads.

-Fruits: mashed bananas, avocados, coconut milk.
+These Fruits: mashed bananas, avocados, coconut milk.
 Fruits such as bananas also have a thickness that the heat will not destroy the bacteria during the water bath process.